k-butz/c8y-az-eventhub-connector/README.md

 # About

-This project is a Cumulocity Microservice that listens to all Events created in a Cumulocity Tenant.
+This project is a Cumulocity Microservice that listens to all Events created in a Cumulocity Tenant via the `Notification 2.0` Apis.
 On arrival, these Events are sent to an Azure Event Hub data stream.

 <img src="docs/imgs/readme-about.png" width="700">